alicevillar/sfa_api/README.md

 ## 3.2.
 Activity Diagram

-Click in the link below to see the activity diagram:
+Click in the link below to see the activity diagram, which applies to both interfaces of SFA-API.

 * [Activity Diagram](https://github.com/alicevillar/sfa_api/blob/main/readme_img/activity_diagram.jpg)